What are the top technology stocks? Here’s an overview of the 10 top companies listed in order of market cap for investor consideration.

 Tencent owns subsidiaries and products that number into the hundreds, including Activision Blizzard (NASDAQ:ATVI), Fortnite, Riot Games and Take-Two Interactive Software.
 In addition, the company owns China’s largest messaging app, WeChat.

-Most recently, it was revealed that Tencent entered into a new capital investment with its funding of Platinum Games.
+Tencent became the first Chinese tech company to land a valuation of over US$500 billion in 2017.
+More recently, it was revealed that Tencent has entered into a new capital investment with its funding of Platinum Games.
 This move comes on the heels of Tencent’s distribution deal with Nintendo (OTC Pink:NTDOF,TSE:7974) in December 2019.
 The companies announced that Tencent would operate as the authorized distributor of the Nintendo Switch gaming handheld system in China.

-10. Taiwan Semiconductor Manufacturing (TSM) (NYSE:TSM)
+7. Taiwan Semiconductor Manufacturing (TSM) (NYSE:TSM)

 Don’t forget to follow us @INN_Technology for real-time news updates.

-Securities Disclosure: I, Nicole Rashotte, hold no direct investment interest in any company mentioned in this article.
+Securities Disclosure: I, Melissa Pistilli, hold no direct investment interest in any company mentioned in this article.